NewsAppsUMD/first-django-app-umd/docs/index.rst

       tests.py
       views.py

-We will only be using two of them in this tutorial.
 The file called ``models.py`` is where we will design our database tables.
 Another called ``admin.py`` is where we will configure the panels where reporters will be able to enrich the source data.

 But before we do any of that, we need to configure our project to include our new app.
-Use your text editor to open the file ``settings.py`` in the ``project`` directory.
+Use your code editor to open the file ``settings.py`` in the ``project`` directory.
 Add our app, ``academy``, to the ``INSTALLED_APPS`` list you find there.

 .. code-block:: python
   :emphasize-lines: 8